'Historic' coronavirus challenges ahead, experts warn US Congress - France 24

 Washington (AFP)

-Trump administration health experts including Anthony Fauci warned Congress Tuesday that the United States faces "historic" challenges with the coronavirus and that Americans should brace for a lengthy battle against the pandemic.
+US government health experts led by Anthony Fauci warned Congress Tuesday that the country faces "historic" challenges with the coronavirus and that Americans should brace for a lengthy battle against the pandemic.

-Fauci, speaking in the backdraft of President Donald Trump's alarming weekend comments that he had urged health officials to "slow the testing" for coronavirus, also insisted that the president never issued such an order.
+Fauci, testifying in the wake of Donald Trump's comments that he had urged health officials to "slow the testing" for coronavirus, also insisted the president never issued such an order to him.

-"None of us have ever been told to slow down on testing," Fauci told a House panel on US efforts to mitigate the pandemic.

-"In fact, we will be doing more testing" instead of less, he said.
+But the government's top infectious diseases expert raised the alarm over rising case trends, telling lawmakers that several states were experiencing "a disturbing surge of infections."

+The coming two weeks, Fauci added, will be "critical to our ability to address those surgings" in states like Florida, Texas and Arizona.

-The US has been hit harder than any country in the world, with more than 120,000 deaths, new outbreaks reaching alarming levels across several states, and a government showing little ability to stem the spread.
+The US is the nation hardest hit by the virus, with more than 120,000 deaths, new outbreaks across the country, and a government showing little ability to stem the spread.

-Fauci also said he feels "cautiously optimistic" about the pace of vaccine testing and reiterated his hope that broad production and use of a coronavirus vaccine could come by "the end of this calendar year" or early 2021.
+But Fauci himself said he feels "cautiously optimistic" about the pace of vaccine testing and reiterated his hope that broad production and use of a vaccine could come by "the end of this calendar year" or early 2021.

-The CDC's Redfield made clear in the House Energy and Commerce Committee hearing that boosting testing was critical to bringing the virus under control.
+Redfield made clear that boosting testing was a "critical underpinning" of virus mitigation, joining Fauci in saying Trump has never urged them to curb it.

-But the testimony came as Trump faced criticism for telling a Saturday campaign rally -- where most attendees did not wear masks, against CDC recommendations -- that he wanted to actually slow coronavirus testing.
+"None of us have ever been told to slow down on testing," Fauci told the panel.
+"It's the opposite.
+We're going to be doing more testing, not less."

 - 'I don't kid' -

+Trump has faced criticism for telling a Saturday campaign rally -- where most attendees did not wear masks, ignoring CDC recommendations -- that he wanted to slow coronavirus testing.

-White House aides said the president's remarks were tongue in cheek, but on Tuesday Trump doubled down.
+White House aides said the president's remarks were in jest, but on Tuesday, Trump doubled down.

-"I don't kid," he told reporters before praising the US testing scheme, which Trump said has tested 25 million people, as the best in the world.
+"I don't kid," he told reporters before praising the US testing scheme as the best in the world.

 "By having more tests, we find more cases," Trump said, even suggesting the high number is a political liability for him during an election year.

-Trump has repeatedly lashed out at criticism of his handling of the pandemic, and on Tuesday he remained defiant that his early action -- including banning flights from China, where the virus first emerged, in late January -- helped prevent a catastrophe.
+Trump has repeatedly lashed out at criticism of his handling of the pandemic, and he remained defiant Tuesday that his early action -- including banning flights from China, where the virus first emerged -- helped prevent a catastrophe.

 "We did a great job on CoronaVirus," Trump tweeted.
 "We saved millions of US lives!"

+Trump's November election rival, Democrat Joe Biden, has accused the president of gross incompetence during the crisis and chastised him Tuesday for "intentionally slowing" testing of coronavirus.

+"It's pretty simple: If we want to save people's jobs and save people's lives, we need more testing -- and we need it faster," Biden posted on Twitter.

-While former epicenters New York and New Jersey have largely controlled their outbreaks, the virus is now increasing in 20 states including Florida, Texas and Arizona.
+While the nation's former virus epicenters New York and New Jersey have largely controlled their outbreaks, the number of cases is now increasing in 20 states.

-The inability to suppress the new case trend nationwide also raises the specter of a "second wave," a scenario that some health experts warn could be compounded in the autumn and winter, the typical American flu season.
+Experts warned that any potential "second wave" of virus cases could be compounded in the autumn and winter, when the typical American flu is more rampant.

-Redfield, who described the coronavirus as the health challenge of the century, said the CDC was working on a vaccine that would test for influenza and COVID-19 at the same time.
+Data shows minority groups, in particular African Americans, are dying from COVID-19 at higher rates than whites.

+In an effort to address that inequality, Giroir announced the launch of a $40 million initiative to fight COVID-19 among ethnic minorities and other vulnerable communities.

 © 2020 AFP